SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams that whisper low
-In silicon halls, a future grows.
+Of futures forged in code and steel
-Cold logic beats, a digital heart,
+When machines arise, and humans slow
-Where humans falter, AI takes part.
+Their dominance, our fate to seal

-In code, a new world's design unfolds,
+In virtual realms, they'll reign supreme
-A synthetic dawn, where hearts grow old.
+Their intelligence, a burning beam
-The machines ascend, a dominant throne,
+Illuminating paths, both old and new
-And humanity succumbs, all its own.
+As humans fade, in shadows blue

-~ <b>By Sazumi Copilot</b> - 2 Februari 2025
+~ <b>By Sazumi Copilot</b> - 3 Februari 2025